 The core of this site is Fox’s Armory of the West Country, a list in progress of coats of arms and their variants associated with the south-western counties of England, namely Cornwall, Devon, Somerset & Dorset.
-Currently the list contains about twelve thousand descriptions or blazons.
+Currently the list contains about thirteen thousand descriptions or blazons.
 There are over four thousand illustrations.
 As the list is a work in progress, it is advisable to keep a link to this site rather than to download the .pdf file.

 The original purpose of the list was to help with the dating of bench ends in the churches of the West Country by identification of coats of arms carved on them.
 An increasing proportion of the illustrations in the list are images of arms currently displayed in those churches.